- Gardner Canyon Road to Oak Tree Canyon

 - Current weather forecast

-Water is usually available at Kentucky Camp.
-Water may sometimes be found in several stock ponds along the route including one on FR 165 and one near the north end of the passage.
+Water is usually available at Kentucky Camp and Bowman Spring.
+Water may sometimes be found in stock ponds along the route.
+Check the online Arizona Trail Water Report for current information at https://aztrail.org/explore/water-sources/.

 All water along this passage should be purified prior to use.